smorin/thoughts/THOUGHTS.md

 ### "Thoughts not configured"

-Run `humanlayer thoughts init` to set up thoughts for the first time.
+Run `thoughts init` to set up thoughts for the first time.

 ### "Not in a git repository"